By Lisa Drake

 WHY: We want people to know more about GM technology and the valuable role it plays in improving agricultural productivity and sustainability.
 The best way to do it is to answer any questions people may have.

-HOW: We are making use of digital communications and social media to connect with people … Full Article »
+HOW: We are making use of digital communications and social media to … Full Article »

 Food allergies are a serious concern.
 Researchers have estimated that some 15 million Americans have some kind of food allergy.
 Eight foods account for 90 percent of the reported allergies – milk, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.
 And for some people, food allergies can be fatal.